intuit/isl/docs/quickstart.md

 ## What is ISL?

 ISL is a JSON-to-JSON transformation language that makes data transformations simple and intuitive.

-If it looks like JSON, it's JSON!
+⌨️ **If it looks like a JSON it's a valid ISL :)**

 ## Step 1: Add ISL to Your Project